pnimac/feedservice-fullstack-sse/README.md

 We are simulating a scalable realtime push notification feed in our application.

 1. Landing page is a login screen.
-On logim, the username is used as the topicid to which user has subscribed for Notfication.
+On successfull login, user opens a long-lived HTTP SSE connection using and the username is used as the topic-id to which the current user has subscribed for Notification.

-2. Second screen gives a way to send events from the browser to other users, wherein their username is the topicid.
+2. Second screen gives a way to publish events from the browser to Redis pubsub channel, wherein the field "TO" should be the username (topic-id) event needs to be published to.

+3. Multiple users can login parallely, send events and view push Notifications in the UI popup at the botttom-left and bell-icon in the menu bar in real-time.

 # Screenshots